bbrown683/Ivy/README.md

 The following except the Windows 8 SDK is provided for out of the box compilation on x86 and x64 machines using Visual Studio 2015 Community Edition.

 # Features
-* Will eventually be portable.
+* Written for portability.
 * Very simple API.
-* Graphics backends.
+* Graphics backends for OpenGL and DirectX.
+Vulkan is possible as well, but my card currently does not have support by AMD.
 * Planned multithreading support for asset loading.

 # Example Application